loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 ## Install LoopBack 4 CLI

-The LoopBack 4 CLI is a command line interface that can scaffold a project or extension with more features under development.
+The LoopBack 4 CLI is a command-line interface that can scaffold a project or extension with more features under development.
 CLI provides the fastest way to get started with a LoopBack 4 project that adheres to best practices.